 Photo by Reena Dunque.

-A fly on the wall is a subtle observer of worldly phenomena, hence the allusions to wonder spattered here and there in this blog.
+A fly on the wall is a subtle observer of worldly phenomena, a connoisseur of wonder.
 A flyer is in a way its opposite; intended for public space, it aims to express and to impress.
-Nonetheless, flies and flyers alike capitalize on meaning, on both the search for and the generation of it — and it has been found that rambling cannot be helped in the process.
+Nonetheless, flies and flyers alike capitalize on meaning, on both the search for and the generation of it — and it has been found that rambling often cannot be helped in the process.

 Of course, Filipino or not, I hope a thing or two here will mean something to you, dear reader.